vernaverna/FABEEG/README.md

 Running things with BRRR:

 - you probably need to rearrange the data with file_arranging.R
-- runscripts for BRRR: EEG_fingerprint.R and
+- runscripts for BRRR: EEG_fingerprint.R and brrr.R
+- for replicating results in the article: run_stats.R, article_plots.R